Being Data-Pilled

 Implications/ Predictions

-• Data rich domains will be the first to be transformed by AI.
-Particularly domains that with lots of unstructured data that was previously much harder to transform and operationalize.
-This is why there’s so much excitement about AI for healthcare and bio: both are dominated by unstructured data and workflows, which make it difficult for traditional/ deterministic software solutions to succeed.
+• Data rich domains will also be the first to be transformed by AI.
+Particularly domains that with lots of unstructured data that was previously harder to operationalize.

 • Task verification and data collection/ quality will be become even more important.
 The data centric AI trend will continue in this next wave of AI, and it will become even more sophisticated.
-You can see this with the rapid success of new companies for data labeling and reinforcment learning environments.
+You can see this with the rapid success of new companies for data labeling and reinforcement learning environments.
 Both are aimed at addressing this.

 • AI will replace the need for analysis/ analytics in almost all cases.
-One of the biggest pain points of any data analysis or analytics dashboard is they usually raise as many questions as they answer.
-AI is an antidote to that.
-You don’t need to know questions at analysis/ analytics time, just answer any follow-ups right there in the chat.
-AI will overtake analysis/ analytics solutions/ products for this reason.
-Customers/ users will come to expect it.
+The biggest pain points of any analysis/ analytics effort are: (a) they usually raise as many questions as they answer and (b) you still need to take action.
+AI is an antidote to both of these.
+You can generate a large space of insights, answer any follow-ups right there in the chat and then take action.

 Final Takeaway